NIS2 Implementation in the EU |

 |

-Status | Enacted |
+| Status of the legislative process | Enacted |

-Status of the NIS2 Implementation Act | The NIS2 Directive is implemented in national legislation with the adoption of the National Cybersecurity Law (Nacionālais kiberdrošības likums).
-In addition to the National Cybersecurity Law, separate Cabinet of Minister regulations shall be adopted, which will further implement the requirements of the NIS2 Directive.
-Most importantly, the Cabinet of Ministers Rules on Minimum Cybersecurity Requirements which implements Art.
-21 of the NIS2 shall be adopted (not yet adopted). |
+| Status of the NIS2 Implementation Act | The NIS2 Directive is implemented in national legislation with the adoption of the National Cybersecurity Law and Cabinet of Ministers Regulations No 397 (Minimālās kiberdrošības prasības) (the “CM Cybersecurity Rules”) that further implement the requirements of NIS2 Directive. |

 |